Admittedly-Goat/isiesem2024.net.github.io/docs/index.md

 ## Announcements

+- Preliminary program is out now!
+Additionally, we are gradually announcing the keynote speakers.
+Please check the [Program](Program/index.md) page for more details.
-- <del>The abstract submission is open now!
+- The abstract submission is open now!
 Anyone who is interested in giving a presentation at the conference can submit an abstract.
-Please check the [Abstract Submission](Program/Abstract.md) page for more details.</del>
+Please check the [Abstract Submission](Program/Abstract.md) page for more details.
 - Conference registration is open now!
 Please check the [Registration](Registration/index.md) page for more details.

 ## Important Dates